 THANK YOU for your E-books.
 The information on mixing drums ALONE was well worth the money.
 I would listen to other peoples "mixes" which were typically a lot of guesswork, reapply using your principles, and come out with a far better product each time.
 The most recent song that I did sounds SOOO good, you can hear all the instruments clearly, there's no mud, the drums are tight and punchy, the kick is dead on, and the Toms are deep and thunderous.

-As with all of the Audio Issues products, if EQ Strategies doesn't live up to your standards I will happily refund your money, no questions asked.
+As with all of the Audio Issues products, if they don't live up to your standards I will happily refund your money, no questions asked.

 See what some past users have to say:

 The format helped me solidify the basics very quickly.
 I sampled a few sessions with the concepts and found an immediate and pronounced improvement.
-The book is full of tips that are immediately useful.
+Full of tips that are immediately useful.
 Like anything you are learning, it takes 'doing' and more 'doing' before you can start to polish your work.
 But the initial results are immediate and impressive....thanks.